puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 Reference](https://puppet.com/docs/puppet/latest/types/).

 The **resource title** is a unique name that Puppet uses to identify the resource internally.
-In the case of our file resource that you looked at above, the resource's title was the path of the file on the system: `/tmp/test`.
+In the case of the file resource above, the resource's title was the path of the file on the system: `/tmp/test`.
 Each resource type has a unique identifying feature that can be used as the resource title.
 A `user` resource uses the account name as a title, for example, and a `package` resource uses the name of the package you want to manage.

-Now that you're more familiar with the resource syntax, let's take another look at that file resource.
+Now that you're more familiar with the resource syntax, take another look at that file resource.

 ```puppet